ably/docs/README.md

 ## Further Information

 Documentation is included throughout this repository in the form of README.md files at folder level.
-Thanks in part to support for this sort of setup from GitHub, these are intended to:
+These are intended to:

 1. Aid navigation through the repository, so documentation contributors and developers can easily see if they are in the right place
 2. Support documentation contributors in understanding the expected results from their work